Products written to SubRun are leaked

 At this point I believe it is appropriate to attempt to reproduce this problem with a debugger.
 We need someone from NOvA based at Fermilab to sit with us and investigate this problem.

-#6 Updated by Christopher Green about 7 years ago
+#6 Updated by Christopher Green over 7 years ago

 - Status changed from Feedback to Resolved

 - % Done changed from 0 to 100